What does a North American porcupine look like? Porcupine: photo of a porcupine from North America. Population status, threats and protection

 LIFESTYLE

-What does he eat: tree bark, buds.
+What to eat: tree bark, buds.

 Lifespan: up to 17 years old.